 So without further ado, here’s how we do it.

 A Quick Word for Mac Personal Computer Users

 Back in 2012, Apple released iMessage as a stock application in Mountain Lion (10.8.)
-From that OS onwards, your Mac’s Messages application lets you pick up conversations on your computer right where you left off on your iPhone, iPad, and iPod touch.
+From that OS onwards, your Mac’s Messages app lets you pick up conversations on your computer right where you left off on your iPhone, iPad, and iPod touch.
 Messages for Mac is completely free and works with anyone who has iMessage activated on their iOS, OS X, and macOS devices.

-To get iMessage on your mac computer
+To get iMessage on your Mac computer

 First, verify that the application is on your machine.
 Look for “Messages” in Spotlight Search or via your Applications folder.
 In case you do not have Messages installed, verify that you are running OS Mountain Lion (10.8) or higher.
-If not, download the latest OS that your mac computer allows.
+If not, download the latest OS that your Mac computer allows.

-Supposing your OS is up-to-date and you still do not have Messages, visit the mac app store and download the Messages application from there.
+Supposing your OS is up-to-date and you still do not have Messages, visit the Mac App Store and download the Messages application from there.

-Once Messages is set-up, you’re free to send text messages, voice messages, pictures and videos all through internet.
+Once Messages is set-up, you’re free to send text messages, voice messages, pictures and videos all through the internet.